-Contact your GM Goodwrench® dealer if service is required.
+Contact your dealer/retailer if service is required.

 Underbody Flushing Service

 At least every spring, use plain water to flush any corrosive materials from the underbody.
 Take care to clean thoroughly any areas where mud and other debris can collect.